nterreri/thesis/report/chapter1.md

 issues they may be facing in their lives in relation to their condition.
 The completion of the questionnaire is followed by the creation of a care plan through a consultation with a clinician, with further advice and referrals as needed.
-Macmillan began trialing an electronic version of the questionnaire in 2010, progressively extending provision of the eHNA to more and more sites (Rowe, 2014).
+Macmillan began trialling an electronic version of the questionnaire in 2010, progressively extending provision of the eHNA to more and more sites (Rowe, 2014).